-Info Shymkent went to the Aisha Bibi Mausoleum in autumn to have a look on a incredible Love Story.
+Info Shymkent went to the Aisha Bibi Mausoleum in autumn to have a look on an incredible Love Story.

 We started our short trip in Shymkent and went by a minibus to Taraz.
 We asked the driver to stop 11 kilometers before Taraz at the silkway in the small village Aisha Bibi to leave the bus.
-The village is named after a famous girl and it’s popular Mausoleum.
+The village is named after a famous girl.

 After we paid a small entrance fee we entered into the park with the Mausoleum of Aisha Bibi.